Duplicate groups to create a master list and email list

 - If a contact does not have an email address, they will be removed from the group syncing with Mailchimp.

-- If a contact unsubscribes from a Mailchimp audience, they’ll also be removed from the group in LACRM.
+- If a contact unsubscribes from a Mailchimp audience or tag, they’ll also be removed from the group in LACRM.

 Both of these can be problematic if you’re trying to maintain a group of contacts in a certain industry or area, but they don’t all have email addresses or tend to unsubscribe from lists.
 In order to prevent changes to group membership in LACRM, you can duplicate your groups before syncing.
 Then only one group will be synced with Mailchimp and be affected by unsubscribes or missing emails, while the other group will maintain group membership.